-The award is presented by the U.S. Secretary of Education to teachers in the field of cybersecurity to honor their contributions to the education of our nation’s students.
+The PCEA is presented by the U.S. Secretary of Education to teachers in the field of cybersecurity to honor their contributions to the education of our nation’s students.
 The award is bestowed annually to two teachers — one at the elementary level and one at the secondary level — who “demonstrate superior achievement in instilling skills, knowledge, and passion with respect to cybersecurity and cybersecurity-related subjects.”
 These recipients embody the dedication and expertise of educators who are critical to increasing the cybersecurity awareness of all students, inspiring the nation’s future cybersecurity workforce, and contributing to a more secure society.
 The award acknowledges both the exemplary achievements demonstrated by the teachers and that of the teacher’s students.
+The Rules, Terms, and Conditions for the 2023 PCEA are included below.
+The nomination period closes on September 29, 2023 at 11:59:59 p.m.
+Eastern Daylight Time.

 The Presidential Cybersecurity Education Award is bestowed by the United States Secretary of Education (Secretary) on teachers in the field of cybersecurity to honor their contribution to the education of our nation’s students.
 The award, established by Executive Order 13870 on May 2, 2019, is led by the U.S. Department of Education (Department), in consultation with the National Security Council and the National Science Foundation.